Local Business News

 During Brigadier Rupert Hoskin's visit, he met with local industry groups and key local government members explorer a range of community support programs or direct aid for those impacted by the fires.

 While the Adelaide Hills is a high risk bushfire region it is also a significant contributor to the local and Australian economy.
-The main concerns for fire effected businesses appears to be around cashflow and trading capabilities.
+The main concerns for fire effected businesses appears to be around cash flow and trading capabilities.
 The Adelaide Hills region has very few large businesses with 90+% considered micro businesses.
-Of these effected businesses the main form of revenue is derived from agricultural industries such as livestock and crops (viniculture) and associated tourism.
+Of these effected businesses the main form of revenue is derived from agricultural industries such as livestock and crops (viticulture) and associated tourism.

 Key Points and Outcomes:

-- BizRebuild may also look at supporting a range of council and industry lead business development programs and events in May 2020.
+BizRebuild may also look at supporting a range of councils and industry lead business development programs and events in May 2020.